 If we dig a bit deeper, we’re greeted by a lot more benefits.
 Here are a few:

 Reveals a clear path forward.
-It’s easy to see what step to take first and what needs to happen after that (this is particularly helpful in an overly complex project that has multiple steps and multiple layers).
+It’s easy to see what step to take first and what needs to happen after that (this is particularly helpful in an overly complex project with multiple steps and layers).